First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Definitions of Formulas in Table

-We prove the first equivalence; the second can be done by a symmetric argument.
 The proof of the lemma is by induction on the construction of $\varkappa$.
-In fact, we also prove (by simultaneous induction) the following auxiliary claim:\\[12pt] \textsc{Claim 1.} For any $wT_1^{n_1}\dots T_r^{n_r}\in \Delta^{\can}$, with $r > 0$, we have
+In fact, we also prove (by simultaneous induction) the following auxiliary claim:\\[6pt] \textsc{Claim 1.} For any $wT_1^{n_1}\dots T_r^{n_r}\in \Delta^{\can}$, with $r > 0$, we have